wesnoth-legacy-project/The_Dark_Hordes/SCRIPT.md

 ## Scenario start

 NA: With the finding of Crelanu’s ancient tome, fresh strength had flowed to Gwiti’s forces, and they had made good time.
-However, Gwiti’s march was halted by Leonard, who came from Wesnoth as the advance captain.
+However, Gwiti’s march was halted by Leonard, who came from Wesnoth as the captain of the advance.
 The general of several outlying areas, his troops were many but untrained.

 Gwiti: I see that your puny kingdom marshals its troops at last...
 This is the first time since Erzen that I have seen this many Wesnothians.